-Our ability to upsize our current facilities, refinance any of our outstanding indebtedness, and/or obtain additional financing in order to satisfy our obligations in connection with the Acquisition Transactions will depend on, among other things, our financial condition at the time, restrictions in agreements governing our indebtedness, and other factors, including the financial condition of USWS and the SP Companies, restrictions in agreements governing the indebtedness of that we are assuming, and the condition of the financial markets and the markets in which we compete.
-As a result, we cannot assure that we will be able to upsize our current facilities, refinance any of our outstanding indebtedness, and/or obtain additional financing on favorable terms, or at all, or that our cash flows generated from operations will be sufficient, in order to satisfy our obligations in connection with the Acquisition Transactions, or otherwise.
+Our ability to refinance any of our outstanding indebtedness, and/or obtain additional financing in order to satisfy our obligations in connection with the Merger will depend on, among other things, our financial condition at the time, restrictions in agreements governing our indebtedness, and other factors, including the financial condition of USWS, restrictions in agreements governing the indebtedness of that we are assuming, and the condition of the financial markets and the markets in which we compete.
+As a result, we cannot assure that we will be able to refinance any of our outstanding indebtedness, and/or obtain additional financing on favorable terms, or at all, or that our cash flows generated from operations will be sufficient, in order to satisfy our obligations in connection with the Merger, or otherwise.

-To the extent we are able to upsize our current facilities, refinance any of our outstanding indebtedness, and/or obtain additional financing, such level of indebtedness may:
+To the extent we are able to refinance any of our outstanding indebtedness, and/or obtain additional financing, such level of indebtedness may:

-- make it more difficult for us to satisfy our obligations with respect to our outstanding indebtedness; - increase our vulnerability to general adverse economic and industry conditions, including increases in interest rates; - require us to dedicate a substantial portion of our cash flow from operations to interest and principal payments on our indebtedness, which would reduce the availability of our cash flow to fund working capital, capital expenditures, expansion efforts and other general corporate purposes; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - place us at a competitive disadvantage compared to our competitors that have less debt; and - limit our ability to borrow additional funds for working capital, capital expenditures, general corporate purposes and acquisitions.
+- · make it more difficult for us to satisfy our obligations with respect to our outstanding indebtedness; - · increase our vulnerability to general adverse economic and industry conditions, including increases in interest rates; - require us to dedicate a substantial portion of our cash flow from operations to interest and principal payments on our indebtedness, which would reduce the availability of our cash flow to fund working capital, capital expenditures, expansion efforts and other general corporate purposes; - · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - · place us at a competitive disadvantage compared to our competitors that have less debt; and - · limit our ability to borrow additional funds for working capital, capital expenditures, general corporate purposes and acquisitions.

-In addition, the terms of any financing obligations to be incurred in connection with any upsizing of our current facilities, refinancing of any of our outstanding indebtedness, and/or additional financing are likely to contain covenants that restrict our ability to engage in certain transactions and may impair our ability to respond to changing business and economic conditions, including, among other things, limitations on our ability to:
+In addition, the terms of any financing obligations to be incurred in connection with any refinancing of any of our outstanding indebtedness, and/or additional financing are likely to contain covenants that restrict our ability to engage in certain transactions and may impair our ability to respond to changing business and economic conditions, including, among other things, limitations on our ability to:

 - incur additional indebtedness;

 - pay dividends and make distributions;

 - repurchase stock;

 - make certain investments;

 - create liens;

 - engage in transactions with affiliates;

-- merge with or acquire another company; and
+- · merge with or acquire another company; and

 - transfer and sell assets.